 for legacy reasons only, and the two are equivalent except perhaps for

 formatting information.
 In practice, the characters are very often

-is more widely available, it is probably to be preferred.
+is usually more widely available.
 It might also

 be argued that it has unambiguous semantics, whereas